Aldgate Connect Community Fund

 • Core costs allowed: Unlike many funders, you can include core costs alongside project-specific items - take advantage of this flexibility

-• UN SDG alignment: Frame your project explicitly in terms of UN Sustainable Development Goals, particularly climate, employment/education, skills development, or wellbeing
+• UN SDG alignment: Frame your project explicitly in terms of UN Sustainable Development Goals relevant to that round's priorities

 • Rolling applications: Apply as soon as your project is ready rather than waiting for a deadline - rolling review means early applications may have better chances

-• ActionFunder platform: Familiarize yourself with the ActionFunder system, which automatically matches projects to funds - ensure your profile is complete and accurately tagged
+• ActionFunder platform: Familiarise yourself with the ActionFunder system, which automatically matches projects to funds - ensure your profile is complete and accurately tagged

 • Reapplication welcome: If unsuccessful, you can reapply with revised proposals - use feedback to strengthen future applications

-• Modest fund size: With only £25,800 distributed annually to 6 projects, competition may be significant - ensure your project demonstrates strong local impact
+• Modest fund size: With relatively modest total funds distributed annually, competition may be significant - ensure your project demonstrates strong local impact

 • BID priorities: Understanding the broader BID strategic pillars (appealing district, safer Aldgate, connected community, welcoming people) may help frame your application